Beckdotan/Task-Manager-Angular-Crash-Course/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Install JsonServer in the folder using: `npm install -g json-server` Run in VS code terminal: `json-server --watch db.json --port 5000` For more information about the server side [click here](json-server --watch db.json --port 5000)

 ## Running unit tests